- Welcome to my blog and I absolutely appreciate you stopping by!

 The purpose of this blog is simple.

-I want to use my own experiences to prove to everyone that long-term travel does not have to be a crazy fantasy.
+I want to use my own experiences to prove that long-term travel does not have to be a crazy fantasy.
 It can, and should be, a realistic lifestyle option instead.

 That’s exactly why I started it back in 2009 and it remains the core mission today.

 Through my own adventures – from the incredible moments and rewarding interactions to the struggles and major challenges – I aim to provide a realistic and honest account of what long-term travel is truly about and how you can work on achieving such a goal yourself.

 While the recognition and mentions this blog has received over the years are certainly nice, nothing compares to an email from a reader telling me that the the blog helped them achiever their own travel goals.